IBM details research on AI to measure Parkinson’s disease progression

 The researchers’ technique enabled them to estimate the gait impairment and severity of Parkinson’s symptoms by capturing increasingly disorganized transitions between movements.
 Over the course of several experiments, it was applied to data in previous studies collected from people (1) diagnosed with Parkinson’s undergoing a standard neurological exam, (2) healthy participants undergoing the same procedure, and (3) people with Parkinson’s in unconstrained behavior at home.

-The unsupervised approach proved highly efficient, requiring data from less than ten minutes of activity on average to create stable estimates.
+The unsupervised approach proved highly efficient, requiring data from less than 10 minutes of activity on average to create stable estimates.
 Perhaps more importantly, the researchers assert that if it were deployed into production, it would allow 24/7 evaluation of a person’s neurological state and comparison of evaluations both in clinical settings and at home.
-That’s in contrast with existing Parkinson’s diagnostics like the Movement Disorder Society’s Unified Parkinson’s Disease Rating Scale, which typically occur only a few times a year, are subjective in nature, and rely largely on patient self-reporting
+That’s in contrast with existing Parkinson’s diagnostics like the Movement Disorder Society’s Unified Parkinson’s Disease Rating Scale, which typically are measured only a few times a year, are subjective in nature, and rely largely on patient self-reporting

 “At a time when there is increasing interest in expanding telemedicine capabilities to enable patients especially vulnerable to COVID-19 to remain at home, our research demonstrates how a neurologist could accurately evaluate Parkinson’s patients remotely,” IBM research staff member Vittorio Caggiano and staff research engineer Avner Abrami wrote in a blog post describing the study.
 “The added benefit to such a scenario is that telemedicine checkups could be performed more frequently than is possible when patients are required to visit a doctor’s office.”